 Einstein's simplicity principle is one of the most profound belief for natural scientists, especially for theoretical physicists.
-The gauge theory in quantum physics and the Big Bang Theory in cosmology are two typical successful performance of the belief.
-From this paper, one can find that this belief has also been deeply and perfectly characterized.
+The gauge theory in quantum physics and the Big Bang theory in cosmology are two typical successful performance of this belief.
+From this study, one can find that this belief has also been deeply and perfectly characterized.
 Algebraically speaking, various significant discrete systems are all identities of a simple algebra.
-Geometrically speaking, the angle bisector theorem is a simplest geometric identity while various interesting models are its index homogeneous decompositions.
-In the differential equation realm, the Riccati equation is a simplest nonlinear integrable equation.
-This paper shows that so many algebraic and geometric identities are \emph{ model independent } nonlinear superpositions of the Riccati equation.
+Geometrically speaking, the angle bisector theorem is the simplest geometric identity, while various interesting models are its index homogeneous decompositions.
+In the differential equation realm, the Riccati equation is the simplest nonlinear integrable equation.
+This study shows that so many algebraic and geometric identities are \emph{ model independent } nonlinear superpositions of the Riccati equation.
 Finally, from the symmetry transformation point of view, the fractional transformation, i.e., MT \eqref{MT}, may be one of the simplest symmetry transformation.
-While all models described in this paper are MT invariants.
+While all models described here are MT invariants.

 Finally, we return back to Laozi's esoteric and mysterious idea `Dao sheng yi'.
-Different from traditional comprehension, we conclude that Laozi's original meaning is that everything can be produced from nothing by using suitable `Dao'.
-To derive the integrable models from nothing or one thing, the `Dao' we used here are the operation rules of the algebra \eqref{algebra}, the model independent nonlinear superposition of the Riccati equation, the index homogeneous decompositions of the bisector theorem, and the M\"obious transformation invariance.
+In contrast to the traditional comprehension, we conclude that Laozi's original meaning is that everything can be produced from nothing by using suitable `Dao'.
+To derive the integrable models from nothing or one thing, the `Dao' we used here are the operation rules of the algebra \eqref{anti}-\eqref{comb}, the model independent nonlinear superposition of the Riccati equation, the index homogeneous decompositions of the bisector theorem, and the M\"obious transformation invariance.